Your entryway is like your smile. It’s the thing people take notice of first and base their judgments.

 Check any outerwear and get rid of anything that no longer fits or is outdated.
 However, don’t trash these items.
 Consider donating outerwear.

-To find a coat drive in your area, click here and visit OneWarmCoat.com that can help in locating one for you in your area.
+To find a coat drive in your area, click here and visit OneWarmCoat.com which can help in locating one for you in your area.
 If you don’t have a coat drive in your area consider donating to a thrift shop.

 Assessing Your Entryway Organization